smalos/nuBuilder4-Code-Library/codelib/browse_add_delete_buttons/README.md

 The following steps are carried out:

-1) JavaScript: Adds delete buttons to each row of a Browse Screen
+1) JavaScript: Add delete buttons to each row of a Browse Screen.
-2) JavaScript: On clicking a delete button, a PHP procedure is executed
+2) JavaScript: On clicking a delete button, a PHP procedure is executed.
-3) PHP Procedure: Checks if the user has the delete permission for the form
+3) PHP Procedure: Checks if the user has the delete permission for the form.
-4) PHP Procedure: Deletes the record.
+4) PHP Procedure: Delete the record.
-5) PHP Procedure: Calls the JavaScript function afterDeleteRow()
+5) PHP Procedure: Call the JavaScript function afterDeleteRow()
-5) afterDeleteRow() function: Refreshes the Browse Screen
+5) JavaScript afterDeleteRow() function: Refresh the Browse Screen

 <p align="left">
   <img src="screenshots/browse_delete_buttons.png">